jacobcollen/intervalApp/README.md

 - **Digital Timer**: A clear, digital countdown display.
 - **Analog Timer**: Analog clock interface.
 - **Text Timer**: A text-based timer view.
+- **Intervals**: Configure intervals to automatically restart the timer.
 - **Pause & Resume**: Tap to pause and resume the timer at any point.
 - **Abort Function**: Quickly reset the timer and return to the set timer page.